tzler/server_side_psych/README.md

 # Welcome!
-### This is an experiment-oriented introduction to server side programming
+### This is an experiment-oriented introduction to server side infrastructure

 We designed this repo for anyone interested in using server-side tools to run human behavioral experiments online.
 We provide template functions that should be easy to integrate into any javascript-based experiments you already have, and walk through the prerequisites for integrating these tools with an online crowdsouring platform, like **`Amazon Mechanical Turk (mturk)`**.